What you need to know

-People are uprooted from their homes and farmlands, and vast regions face famine because of climate change.
+Urge your elected officials to commit to tackling climate change, keeping in mind people in the poorest countries, who will suffer disproportionately.
+Many people in these countries are uprooted from their homes and farmlands, and vast regions face famine because of climate change.
 The climate crisis can also mean that the risk of armed conflict over resources increases.

-Leaders of the world’s richest nations must commit to tackling climate change when they meet at the 2021 G7 summit, keeping in mind people in the poorest countries, who will suffer disproportionately.
-They must do more and work faster to reach their countries’ climate goals, reduce carbon emissions, and contribute toward restoring nature in line with the Paris Agreement goals.
+World leaders must do more and work faster to reach their countries’ climate goals, reduce carbon emissions, and contribute toward restoring nature in line with the Paris Agreement goals.